-Table 3.1 Latest figures for installed generating capacity (MW) from renewables (Source: Renewables East Statistics, December 2009)
+Table 3.1 Latest figures for installed generating capacity (MW) from renewables in the East of England (Source: East of England Renewable and Low Carbon Technology Capacity Study, Aecom/The Landscape Partnership,

-- 3.5 In terms of North Norfolk the following table provides details of completed and planned projects in recent years.
-The Sheringham Shoal offshore wind project is the most significant of these and will be the UK's fourth largest offshore windfarm, providing enough electricity annually to power 220,000 homes when complete.
+3.4 The following table provides details of completed and planned projects in recent years in North Norfolk.
+The Sheringham Shoal offshore wind project is the most significant of these and will be the UK's fourth largest offshore wind farm, providing enough electricity annually to power 220,000 homes when complete.
 Onshore work commenced in June 2009 and offshore work commenced in March 2010 with preparation of offshore foundations.
-Further progress has continued to be made with export cables laid in October 2010. - 3.6 Other activity in North Norfolk during 2009-10 included submission of an application at Ingham for two 130 metre wind turbines (which was subsequently refused in November 2010) and completion of an on-farm biomass plant at Wighton.
-Further progress was also made on the Dudgeon offshore wind farm with submission of a planning application for the underground cabling in December 2009.
-An application for anerobic digestion plant at Edgefield was submitted to Norfolk County Council although was withdrawn in February 2010 (NNDC raised no objection to the proposal).
-There have also been a number of applications for small scale wind turbines, and those that have been submitted since 2006 are included in the table below.
-The developer and MW of power supplied is generally not known for these.
-There appears to be general acceptance for such small scale proposals, although continued resistance to large scale turbines.
-Many forms of renewable energy technology such as solar panels and householder wind turbines do not necessarily need permission and are therefore difficult to monitor.
+Further progress has continued to be made with export cables laid in October 2010 and permission for offices and a base granted December 2010.
+The table also shows other activity in North Norfolk between March 2010 and April 2012, including the submission of an application for a large solar generating facility near North Walsham, along with a number of applications for large wind turbines, a biomass facility and other small scale wind turbines and solar arrays.
+There appears to be general acceptance for such small scale proposals, although there continues to be resistance to large scale turbines.

-Project Location MW Developer Current Status Off-Shore Wind Projects Sheringham Shoal 11 miles off Sheringham 315 Scira Offshore Energy Ltd (Statoil/Hydro/Evelop JV) 88 turbines @3.6MW Consent granted August 2008.
+Project Туре Location MW/KW Owner/Developer Current Status Sheringham Shoal Off-Shore Wind 11 miles off Sheringham 317MW Scira Offshore Energy Ltd (Statoil/Hydro/Evelop JV) 88 turbines @3.6MW Consent granted August 2008.
 Construction started June 2009.
-Operational likely 2011.
-Dudgeon East Off Cromer 560 Warwick Energy Planning application submitted for under-land cabling system submitted Dec 2009 Decision expected Nov 2010 Possible operational date 2013.
+Operational likely mid 2012.
+Dudgeon East Off-Shore Wind Off Cromer 560MW Warwick Energy Planning application submitted for under-land cabling system submitted Dec 2009 Decision expected 2012 Possible operational date 2013.